 Hurt in an accident but need cash now?

 Get lawsuit loans and pre settlement funding in North Carolina before your case settles.

-TriMark Legal Funding provides non-recourse lawsuit loans and pre settlement funding to seriously injured personal injury plaintiffs throughout North Carolina.
-In compliance with state law, NC statute § 24-1.1. (a) (2), all funding that is provided by TriMark to North Carolina residents must be $25,000 or more.
+TriMark Legal Funding offers both post-settlement and pre-settlement funding in North Carolina, often in 48 hours or less.
+Per NC statute § 24-1.1. (a) (2), all funding provided to NC residents by TriMark must be $25,000 or more.

 TriMark Legal Funding is one of the oldest and most reputable lawsuit funding companies in North Carolina.
 TriMark has been providing fast, low-cost lawsuit loans, pre settlement funding, and post settlement funding to North Carolinians since 2003.

 Serious personal injury lawsuits are notorious for taking a long time to settle.
 Falling into financial disarray shouldn’t be part of the deal, but for many people, it is unavoidable.

 After a severe accident, recovering from your injuries and surgeries and dealing with physical therapy is hard enough.
 The last thing you need to be worrying about is past-due bills or any other financial challenges while you’re trying to put your life back together.

 It’s been said that severe injuries and job loss are two of life’s most stressful events.
 Tragically, many injured plaintiffs find themselves dealing with both situations simultaneously, on top of their lawsuit.